PawseySC/singularity-containers/_episodes/09-ml-python.md

 > {: .solution}
 {: .challenge}

+### Run an interactive machine learning session with Jupyter in the container

 In the same directory we have both a Jupyter notebook (`LogisticRegression.ipynb`) and source code (`logreg.py`) that we're going to use.